ErpNetDocs/tech/advanced/calculated-attributes/examples/format-property-date.md

 # Format date type custom property

-The current example shows how you can format the values of date type custom properties using a calculated attribute.
+This example shows how you can format the values of date type custom properties using a calculated attribute.

 ```
 10:	FORMATSTRING	EXP:20	CONST:yyyy MM dddd